-- The Early Enrollment Period for the “forthcoming” school year begins on December 1 and continues through the third Friday in February.
+- The Early Enrollment Period for the “forthcoming” school year begins on November 15 and continues through the first Friday in February.
 This is the recommended time to apply for the next school year.

 - The Late Enrollment Period to enroll for the current school year is anytime during the year; it may also be used to apply for enrollment in the “forthcoming” school year, if after the first Friday in February.

 - Initiate an Open Enrollment Application.
 Parent/student requests do not require a release from their home school or district.
 If a student’s legal residence is outside of the Park City School District boundaries, the parent/guardian must contact the Superintendent’s Office to finalize enrollment (435-615-0225).